We are not venture backed. We are not franchisees.

 Getting on the Same Page

-Time started to pull us four all apart until one night at Lifetime Fitness, Jordo bumped into Cole and discovered that Cole had been laid off in January - it was May.
+Time started to pull us three apart until one night at Lifetime Fitness, Jordo bumped into Cole and discovered that Cole had been laid off in January - it was May.
 Jordo called Seth the next day and told him about his conversation with Cole the night before.
 Seth and Jordo, feeling like one of their own was knocked down, wondered if they could help Cole by starting a business together in Tulsa.

 Seth asked Jordo if he thought Cole would be interested in operating a business in Tulsa.
 The very next day, the three were on a phone call to discuss the possibility.